AlagurajVeluchamy/CRISPR-broad/README.md

 Date: 20-05-2020

-Author: Alaguraj Veluchamy alaguraj.v@gmail.com, Wolfgang Fischle
+Authors: Alaguraj Veluchamy alaguraj.v@gmail.com, Wolfgang Fischle

-Maintainer: Alaguraj Veluchamy alaguraj.v@gmail.com

 The package is developed for the design of gRNA for the targeted epigenome modifications on a broader region.